caente/convex-hull/README.md

 CONVEX-HULL
 ===============

-An implementation of Graham Scanning for Convex Hull in Scala and Java 8
+An implementation of Graham's Scanning for Convex Hull in Scala and Java 8